wp-plugins/spider-event-calendar/readme.txt

 4.6.10 Event Number Font Size.
 Specify the font size of the event number.
 4.6.11 Event Cell Height.
 Specify the height of the event cell.
 4.6.12 Date Cell Height.
 Specify the height of the date cell.
 4.6.13 Day and Month Font Size.
-Specify the font size of the day and the month of the event date 4.6.14 Day of the Week Font Size.
+Specify the font size of the day and the month of the event date.
+4.6.14 Day of the Week Font Size.
 Specify the font size of the day of the week in the event date.